Publication Ethics and Publication Malpractice Statement

 Reporting standards

-Authors reporting results of original research should present an accurate account of the work performed as well as an objective discussion of its significance.
-Underlying data should be represented accurately in the manuscript.
-A paper should contain sufficient detail and references to permit others to replicate the work.
-Fraudulent or knowingly inaccurate statements constitute unethical behavior and are unacceptable.
+Authors should present an accurate account of the research performed and an objective discussion of its significance.
+The manuscript should contain sufficient detail and references to permit replication of the work.

 Acknowledgement of sources